arnavchaturvedi17/FinancialAnalysis-3_Statement_Financial_Model/README.md

-# Financial Analysis (3 Statement Financial Model)
+# Financial Analysis: 3 Statement Financial Model.
+[Using MS Excel]
-Arnav Chaturvedi.
+### Arnav Chaturvedi.
-Project Role: Financial Analyst – Financial Technology Services Industry.
+### Project Role: Financial Analyst – Financial Technology Services Industry.

 ## Portfolio Project Overview:
 Chaturvedi FinTech Products, LLC is a FinTech startup company to help small businesses (focusing on minority owned small businesses) with their financial needs- businesses seeking to improve and automate the delivery and use of financial services such as ...